Frequently asked questions (FAQ)

 What happens if my thesis defence falls on the same day as the contest?

 Generally, the program managers have taken into account the date of the contest when determining the dates of academic defences.
 However, if the dates coincide, please contact the assistant to the program manager or program manager and find out if there is an opportunity to change the date you are supposed to defend your thesis.
 NB!
 Making a presentation at the contest could be considered as a "rehearsal" for the academic defence of your thesis.

 Can I participate in the competition, when I defended my thesis in the fall semester of the academic year 2016/2017?

 Unfortunately no. You are welcome to take part in the competition as an audience member.

 Why submit your thesis to the competition?

-You will receive relevant and meaningful feedback on your thesis and speech from the members of IT-faculty and experts of ICT companies.
+You will receive relevant and meaningful feedback on your thesis and speech from the members of the School of IT and experts of ICT companies.
 According to the feedback received, you can introduce corrections in your speech for academic defense, and also be more prepared for the questions that you might be asked.
 In addition, the best theses will be recognized with a worthy scholarship.

 Why take part in the contest as a first / second year student?

-The event will feature ICT companies and IT Faculty members who will introduce new thesis topics, which can turn out to be a source of inspiration for your thesis.
-You will also get an overview of the procedure of thesis defence and get to know what other students write about in their theses.
+You will get an overview of the procedure of thesis defence and get to know what other students write about in their theses.
 At the same time you will have an opportunity to establish new contacts with the company representatives.
 In addition, an interesting guest performance will take place.